aerkkila/metaanianalyysi/README.md

 	   Years in same figure, areas and seasons separately. \
 	   Makes also a table about relative standard deviation of annual averages. \
 	   Can be run with argument päivä to make similar figures of season start days.
-   - **kosteikkoalueet.py** &rarr; kosteikkoalueet.png
-	   Permafrost and non-permafrost wetland category areas separated on a map.

 **Other**
    - **vanhoja**, **puolivanhoja**, **säiliö** \
-   	old codes which could be removed but has been archived instead
+   	old codes which could have been removed but has been archived instead